Degree type(s): Bachelor's

 - Demonstrate the ability to search for and access academic sources of information, to synthesize the information, and to evaluate it for relevance and reliability

 - Demonstrate technical skills appropriate to their professions

 - Recognize the role of the individual and society in understanding and improving the natural environment

 - Be competitive in securing employment in secondary education

 Career Outlook for Biology Education Majors

-According to the U.S. Bureau of Labor Statistics, employment of High School teachers is expected to grow 6% from 2012 to 2022, and many schools report difficulty filling teaching positions for certain subjects, including math and science (Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, High School Teachers).
+Employment of High School teachers is expected to grow 6% from 2014 to 2024, and many schools report difficulty filling teaching positions for certain subjects, including math and science.

 With a bachelor’s degree in biology education, you can pursue careers in a wide range of fields related to science and education, including, biology, secondary education, elementary education, anatomy, and pre-med.

 ENG 121; COM 110; BIO 103, 106, 311; CHE 111, 112; PHY 203, 304; MAT 204, 209; SCI 201; EDU 200 or 202, 295, 301, 310, 320, 365, 367, 379, 401, 411, 421, 423, 442; PSY 201; PSY 205; ALU 499.
 Please review the requirements for Middle School Endorsement if that option is intended.
 (For Middle School Endorsement, PSY 332 is required.)